mananat trayate iti mantraha

 from the blog

-Sanatana (or Hindu) Dharma rests upon yogic insight born of the meditative mind, not on mere faith or belief.
-It is a spiritual science, not a religion.
+Sanatana Dharma (the real name of what is known as Hinduism) rests upon yogic insight born of the meditative mind, not on mere faith or belief.
+It is a spiritual science, a path of excellence in life.
+It is not a religion.
+To understand India, first one has to understand this.

 "Dear Manish Vyas, salute your unconditional commitment to spread the teachings of Upanisads, the root source of Spiritual science.
 It's amazing to observe your skill of seamlessly taking the teachings of Advaitha Philosophy to the world and helping them to understand in a language of music which is understood and revered by the people, both in West and East.
 You are blessed to have a teacher like Nisargadatta Maharaj who moulded you with right knowledge of Sri Sankaracharya's teachings."
 Sanjeev, entrepreneur